sotiris920/Restaurant_Multiplatform_Mobile_Application/README.md

 #### Configuring Server Folder

-In the project there is folder named json-server, move to this folder.
+In the project there is a folder named json-server, move to this folder.
 There should be a db.json file there.
 Move to this folder in your terminal window, and type the following at the command prompt to start the server:

 		json-server --watch db.json